 To understand the critical difference between a Job Post and a Job Description, let’s understand the hiring process from a company standpoint.

-The hiring process is initiated by the Job requisition document.
+First Step: The hiring process is initiated by the Job requisition document.

-Second Step: Once the request is approved, the hiring manager drafts the Job Description
+Second Step: Once the request is approved, the hiring manager drafts the Job Description.

 Third Step: In order to kick-start the sourcing activity, a Job post is created.